 In reality, the market off take was double their projected size .
 Within 18 months of commissioning the first refractory was operating at 100% of capacity and the demand remained very strong.
 The nett result was that the overall plan had to be accelerated, with commensurate increase in pressure on cash flow and management capabilities.
 Eventually the project was condensed form 9 t 5 years, by which time all three operations were commissioned and operating successfully.

 Fortunately it was possible for the company to meet these challenges.
 By being aware of the situation the necessary funding was secured to meet the additional cash flow demand.
-Without this early warning and with some astute and courageous mangement a potential disaster from an overloaded cash flow demand was avoided and the opportunity successfully idetntified and developed.
+Without this early warning and with some astute and courageous management a potential disaster from an overloaded cash flow demand was avoided and the opportunity successfully identified and developed.

-For this reason I strongly recommend that a formal, written business plan should be part of all management tool kits and it should always be available and used to measure progress in business life.
+For this reason I strongly recommend that a formal, written business plan should be part of your management tool kit.
+It should always be available and used to measure progress in business life.